All You Need to Know About the Internet of Things (IoT) in Industrial Applications

 “We have been running the VDS using HiveMQ for 4 years and the HiveMQ broker has not gone down.
 It is rock solid, completely reliable," says Marius Hertfelder, VDS Operations.
 “When we do have to restart the broker, it is a very fast process so our downtime is minimal.
 This is very important since we can’t stop the factory assembly line.”

-To find out more about this Industrial IoT application read the HiveMQ case study, Daimler Relies Upon HiveMQ During Automotive Manufacturing.
+To find out more about this Industrial IoT application read the HiveMQ case study, Mercedes Benz Relies Upon HiveMQ During Automotive Manufacturing.

 How Do IoT Devices Work in Industrial Areas?

-Advance manufacturing leveraging Internet of Things technologies in general and Industrial Internet of Things technologies are being deployed to provide connectivity via standard MQTT (Message Queue Telemetry Transport) especially among once discrete processes on a factory floor, for example.
+Advanced manufacturing leveraging Internet of Things technologies in general and Industrial Internet of Things technologies are being deployed to provide connectivity via standard MQTT (Message Queue Telemetry Transport), especially among once discrete processes on a factory floor, for example.
 This provides organizations with productivity gains, as well as improvements in reliability and quality by orchestrating the various processes that go into making products.

 Modernizing the Smart Manufacturing Industry with MQTT, a HiveMQ white paper explains: